 An anxiolytic-like effect of ganaxolone was observed on pentylentetrazol-treated mice: ganaxolone administered 15 minutes before pentylentetrazol prevented PTZ-induced decrease in behaviors like sitting or lying without moving, lying with at least one of the back limbs clearly visible, the occurrence of small twitches of the body, the tail straightened backwards or pressed along a wall of the cage and sitting or lying with the nose turned to the corner of the cage.
-When compared with well-established anti-convulsants (phenobarbital, ethosuximide, clonazepam, diazepam and valproate), ganaxolone was more efficient in prevention of PTZ-induced behaviors than majority of comparators except phenobarbital.The effect of ganaxolone is dose-dependent, and it occurs within the dose range that is not associated with motor toxicity like circling or uncoordinated walking [40].Ganaxolone produced similar effects in mice treated by other pro-convulsive and anxiogenic drugs: it reversed locomotor depression caused by bicuculline, picrotoxin and yohimbine (it was the least potent against yohimbine) [41].
-Interestingly, ganaxolone failed to decrease cocaine-induced hyperactivity in mice and motor stimulation caused by methamphetamine, dizocilpine, and phencyclidine, which suggests complex and regionally specific role of neurosteroids in control of locomotion [42].
-Indeed, in a study on rat hippocampal CA1 pyramidal neurons and dentate granule cells usingwhole-cell patch-clamp recordings it was shown that the cells from the two hippocampal regions are differentially sensitive to neurosteroids in regard to enhancement of GABA-A receptor conductance due to both variations of the subunit composition and phosphorylation of the GABA-A receptor, and the differences in local steroid metabolism [43].
+When compared with well-established anti-convulsants (phenobarbital, ethosuximide, clonazepam, diazepam and valproate), ganaxolone was more efficient in prevention of PTZ-induced behaviors than majority of comparators except phenobarbital.The effect of ganaxolone is dose-dependent, and it occurs within the dose range that is not associated with motor toxicity like circling or uncoordinated walking 40.Ganaxolone produced similar effects in mice treated by other pro-convulsive and anxiogenic drugs: it reversed locomotor depression caused by bicuculline, picrotoxin and yohimbine (it was the least potent against yohimbine) 41.
+Interestingly, ganaxolone failed to decrease cocaine-induced hyperactivity in mice and motor stimulation caused by methamphetamine, dizocilpine, and phencyclidine, which suggests complex and regionally specific role of neurosteroids in control of locomotion 42.
+Indeed, in a study on rat hippocampal CA1 pyramidal neurons and dentate granule cells usingwhole-cell patch-clamp recordings it was shown that the cells from the two hippocampal regions are differentially sensitive to neurosteroids in regard to enhancement of GABA-A receptor conductance due to both variations of the subunit composition and phosphorylation of the GABA-A receptor, and the differences in local steroid metabolism 43.

 Possible antidepressant action of ganaxolone was hypothesized after in vivo experiments on dorsal raphe nucleus serotonergic neurons in female rats, where ganaxolone and endogenous neurosteroid allopregnanolone strongly increased spontaneous firing activity.
-When co-administered with a serotonin-uptake inhibitor citalopram, ganaxolone prevented the reduction of firing activity usually caused by citalopram after 3 or more days of treatment; this observation sets rationale for further testing of augmenting properties of ganaxolone in regard to the antidepressant effect produced by selective serotonin reuptake inhibitors [44].
-Interestingly, fluoxetine and fluvoxamine have been shown to increase allopregnanolone levels at doses below those effective at serotonin transporters [45].
+When co-administered with a serotonin-uptake inhibitor citalopram, ganaxolone prevented the reduction of firing activity usually caused by citalopram after 3 or more days of treatment; this observation sets rationale for further testing of augmenting properties of ganaxolone in regard to the antidepressant effect produced by selective serotonin reuptake inhibitors 44.
+Interestingly, fluoxetine and fluvoxamine have been shown to increase allopregnanolone levels at doses below those effective at serotonin transporters 45.

 Ganaxolone, as well as endogenous neurosteroids, has certain effect on regulation of ethanol consumption in experimental rats.
-When administered systemically to rats trained to self-administer ethanol, ganaxolone at first shortens the latency until the animals start licking ethanol, and then decreases overall ethanol consumption [46,47,48].
-The same effect was achieved after stereotaxic infusion of ganaxolone to nucleus accumbens shell [49], and it results from positive modulation of both synaptic and extra-synaptic GABA-A receptors.
-On the other hand, ganaxolone induces reinstatement of ethanol seeking behavior in mice that previously were trained to self-administer alcohol, and then extinguished[50].
+When administered systemically to rats trained to self-administer ethanol, ganaxolone at first shortens the latency until the animals start licking ethanol, and then decreases overall ethanol consumption 46,47,48.
+The same effect was achieved after stereotaxic infusion of ganaxolone to nucleus accumbens shell 49, and it results from positive modulation of both synaptic and extra-synaptic GABA-A receptors.
+On the other hand, ganaxolone induces reinstatement of ethanol seeking behavior in mice that previously were trained to self-administer alcohol, and then extinguished 50.
 These effects of ganaxolone should be taken into account if this drug is going to be used in patients with epilepsy and concomitant alcohol dependence.